Mycobacterium – NTM Susceptibility Testing

 Test Methods

-If testing is approved by the laboratory, a subculture will be prepared from the original isolate (original isolates are available for 3 months from the date of identification).
-Once adequate growth has been attained the subculture will be shipped to the National Reference Center for Mycobacteriology (NRCM), Winnipeg.
+If testing is approved by PHO, a subculture will be prepared from the original isolate.
+Once adequate growth has been attained, the subculture will be shipped to the National Reference Center for Mycobacteriology (NRCM).

 Reporting